qqq-tech/android-webrtc-dji/README.md

    ```
 2. **Configure DJI keys** – register your application on the DJI developer portal, download the `DJISDKLIB` AAR if required, and add your `dji.sdk.key` to `AndroidManifest.xml` together with the required permissions (USB, internet, location, etc.).
 3. **Build** – run `./gradlew assembleDebug` (or use the Android Studio *Build > Make Project* action) to produce an APK that contains the GCS logic plus the WebRTC/raw H.264 streamers.
 4. **Configure Pion relay** – launch the ground control app, swipe in from the right edge, and choose **Pion 릴레이 설정** to update the signaling URL/stream ID.
 The values are persisted in shared preferences and applied by the embedded publisher.
+Legacy Socket.IO endpoints are rewritten to the `/ws` path automatically, so existing field configurations continue to function.
 If you want to change the shipped defaults before installing the APK, edit `android-application/app/src/main/res/values/strings.xml` (`pion_signaling_url_default`, `pion_stream_id_default`).
 5. **Run** – deploy the app to a DJI-supported device, connect the drone, and launch the activity that instantiates `DJIStreamer`.
 Confirm your signaling server URL, drone ID, and optional raw TCP streaming targets are set before requesting a stream from the browser dashboard.

 ### Browser dashboard